Kostasgr1089/arduSensor/SETUP.md

 # ArduSensor – Setup Guide

-This guide explains how to install, configure, and run the **ArduSensor** project, including the backend (Django + PostgreSQL), the ESP firmware, Gmail alerts, and exporting data with external apps.
+This guide explains how to install, configure, and run the **ArduSensor** project, including the backend (Django + PostgreSQL), the development board token, Gmail alerts.

 ---